 Filed under: composers, festivals.
 Tagged as: Bun-Ching Lam, Maria Schneider, Melinda Wagner, Orpheus Chamber Orchestra, Spring for Music, Tania Leon.

 The Spring for Music festival is a unique creation in that it’s mission is to foster innovative programming at affordable prices, and featuring a wide array of symphony and chamber orchestras.
 It is held annually at Carnegie Hall.
-More about the festival can be read in their Mission Statement.

 In preperation for the 2011 Spring For Music festival, organizers will be hosting realtime conversations with composers who are having works featured in upcoming concerts.